On contact cosmetic surgery: Introduction

 \section{Introduction}

-In this note, we prove that a contact analog of the cosmetic surgery conjecture holds for all Legendrian knots except possibly for Lagrangian slice knots.
+In this note we establish that a contact analog of the cosmetic surgery conjecture holds for all Legendrian knots except possibly for a small family of Legendrian knots.

 We first recall the smooth cosmetic surgery conjecture.
-Given a knot $K$ in $S^3$, we say that two surgeries on $K$, say $S^3_K(r)$ and $S^3_K(r')$, are \dfn{cosmetic} if $S^3_K(r)$ and $S^3_K(r')$ are diffeomorphic and \dfn{truely cosmetic} if $S^3_K(r)$ and $S^3_K(r')$ are orientation preserving diffeomorphic.
-There are many examples of cosmetic surgeries on knots but the only known truely cosmetic surgeries are on the unknot.
-Thus the cosmetic surgery conjecture postulates that non-trivial knots admit no truely cosmetic surgeries (See Conjecture 6.1 in \cite{Gor}).
-There has been a great deal of work on this conjecture \cite{Han,NW, TaoPre, Wan, OS, Wu}, and the work in this paper heavily depends on that work.
+Given a knot $K$ in $S^3$, we say that two surgeries on $K$, say $S^3_K(r)$ and $S^3_K(r')$, are \dfn{cosmetic} if $S^3_K(r)$ and $S^3_K(r')$ are diffeomorphic and \dfn{truly cosmetic} if $S^3_K(r)$ and $S^3_K(r')$ are orientation preserving diffeomorphic.
+There are many examples of cosmetic surgeries on knots, but the only known truly cosmetic surgeries are on the unknot.
+Thus the cosmetic surgery conjecture postulates that non-trivial knots admit no truly cosmetic surgeries (see \cite{Gordon1991} Conjecture 6.1).
+There has been a great deal of work on this conjecture \cite{DaemiEismeierLidman24pre, Hanselman2023,NiWu2015, OzsvathSzabo2011, Tao2019Pre, Wang2006, Wu2011}, and this paper heavily depends on that work.
 We recall the specific results we will need in Section~\ref{background}.

-Moving to the world of contact geometry we recall that given a Legendrian knot $L$ in a contact manifold $(M,\xi)$, contact $(r)$-surgery on $L$ is the result of removing a standard neighborhood of $L$ from $M$ and replacing it with a solid torus whose meridian has slope $r+\tb(L)$ and extending the contact structure over this torus to be any tight contact structure.
+Turning to contact geometry, we recall that given a Legendrian knot $L$ in a contact manifold $(M,\xi)$ contact $(r)$-surgery on $L$ is the result of removing a standard neighborhood of $L$ from $M$ and replacing it with a solid torus whose meridian has slope $r+\tb(L)$ and extending the contact structure over this torus to be any tight contact structure.
 See Section~\ref{background} for more details, but we note now that for any $r\not=1/n$ there will be more than one possibility for a contact surgery.